emlid/emlid-docs/docs/led-status.md

 !!! success " "
     LED functionality is available with ReachView version 2.7.0 and newer

-## Reach RS LED indicators
+## Reach RS/RS+ LED indicators

-Reach RS has three LEDs, which are used as status indicators for three different parts of the system:
+Reach RS/RS+ has three LEDs, which are used as status indicators for three different parts of the system:

 | System part | Indicator |
 |-----------|------|